Suraj2093/azure-docs/articles/wildfly-on-centos/wildfly-on-centos.md

 * **Managed Domain** - A collection of servers is referred to as the members of a "domain" with a single Domain Controller process acting as the central management control point.
 All of the WildFly instances in the domain share a common management policy, with the Domain Controller acting to ensure that each server is configured according to that policy.
 Domains can span multiple physical (or virtual) machines, with all WildFly instances on a given host under the control of a special Host Controller process.
 One Host Controller instance is configured to act as the central Domain Controller.
 The Host Controller on each host interacts with the Domain Controller to control the lifecycle of the application server instances running on its host and to assist the Domain Controller in managing them.
 When you launch a WildFly managed domain on a host via the domain.sh or domain.bat launch scripts you launch a Host Controller and usually at least one WildFly instance.

+You can also start WildFly instance with Alternate Configuration by using configuration files available in configuration folder.

+Following are the Standalone Server Configuration files

+- standalone.xml (default)

+   - This is the default file used for starting the WildFly instance.
+It contains Jakarta web profile certified configuration with the required technologies.

+- standalone-ha.xml

+   - Jakarta web profile certified configuration with high availability.

+- standalone-full.xml

+   - Jakarta Full Platform certified configuration including all the required technologies

+- standalone-full-ha.xml

+   - Jakarta Full Platform certified configuration with high availability

+Following are the Domain Server Configuration files

+- domain.xml

+   - Jakarta full and web profiles available with or without high availability

+It is very important to note that the domain and standalone modes determine how the servers are managed and not what capabilities they provide.

+If you choose to start your WildFly Standalone server with one of the other provided configurations, they can be accessed by passing the --server-config argument with the server-config file to be used.

+For example, to use the Full Platform with clustering capabilities use the following command:

+`./standalone.sh --server-config=standalone-full-ha.xml`

+Similarly to start an alternate configuration in domain mode:

+`./domain.sh --domain-config=my-domain-configuration.xml`

+You know more on the configurations you can check https://docs.wildfly.org/18/Getting_Started_Guide.html#wildfly-10-configurations.

 ## Support and subscription notes

 Azure CentOS 8 image is a Pay-as-you-go (PAYG) VM image and does not require the user to license.
 The VM will be licensed automatically after the instance is launched for the first time and user will be charged hourly in addition to Microsoft's Linux VM rates.
 Click [here](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/#linux) for pricing details.
 WildFly is free to download and use and does not require a Red Hat Subscription or any License.